duoh/eks-getstarted-lab-guide/1-3-CLOUD9-SETUP.md

 ## Set up Cloud9
 Cloud9 is a Cloud IDE provided by AWS.
-We are going to use this as a workstation for this hands-on workshop.
+We are going to use it as a workstation for this hands-on workshop.
 To allow Cloud9 can talk with a private EKS api endpoint, we need to place Cloud9 instance in the private subnet.
-Moreover, The instance role must be the same one as used to create EKS console.
+Moreover, the instance role must be the same one as used to create EKS console.
-Last, It is require to associate one more security group, default.
+Last, it is required to associate one more security group, which is default.
 So Cloud9 can talk to EKS API server endpoint.
 * Go to Cloud9 console (https://console.aws.amazon.com/cloud9control)
     * Click on 'Create environment' and input the following parameters
         * Name: eks-workstation